 Tokarczuk's 2004 book Ostatnie historie (Latest stories), is another collection of short stories.
 Short forms are evidently becoming her favourite genre, so much so that has even proposed a story-telling festival.

-After 2004 she published two books, Anna w grobowcach świata (Anna in the Catacombs) in 2006 and Bieguni (Runners) in 2007.
+After 2004 she published two books, Anna w grobowcach świata (Anna in the Catacombs) in 2006 and Bieguni (Flights) in 2007.
 The latter was nominated for the Angelus Central European Literary Award as well as has been honoured with the 2008 Nike Literary Award.
 In 2018, Jennifer Croft's translation of Flights won the Man Booker International Prize, the most important literary award for international fiction in Britain.

 Markedly different from her other books, Anna w grobowcach świata was written within the framework of the international Myths series which has authors (such as, for instance, Margaret Atwood or, prospectively, Jacek Dukaj) retell myths.
 Tokarczuk chose to retell the myth of Inanna, the Sumerian goddess of harvest and war who goes to her sister, the goddess of the underworld and death and unexpectedly comes back from there to the world of the living.
 Inanna is given a chance of returning by her fellow traveller, Nina Szubur, but the return is conditioned on her bringing someone else to the underworld.
 Her former lover is to be the sacrificial offering and his sister will partake in the sad obligation of staying in the underworld.The most striking aspect of the novel is the creation of a world in which the myth happens in a futuristic, cyberpunk environment.
 The characters use holographic maps, the kingdom of the underworld is shown as the undergrounds of a futuristic city, and the Father Gods whom Nina Szuber asks for help, resemble technocrats from some evil corporation.
 Literary critic Przemysław Czapliński observes that 'Tokarczuk has invented a genre, a language and a brand new way of speaking just for this book'.

 Prowadź swój pług przez kości umarłych (Drive Your Plough Through the Bones of the Dead) was released in 2009.
 In the novel she toys with the genre of suspense while addressing the issue of a 'human' way of treating animals.
 Anne-Dore Krohn of the German kulturradio remarques 'it is a fantastic book.
 It is a deeply pessimistic and melancholic story about environment protection, set in the scenery of Silesian mountains, with an intertwined motif of suspense'.
-The filmmaker Agnieszka Holland plans to bring the book to the big screen by Agnieszka Holland in 2017.
+The book was brought to the big screen by Agnieszka Holland in 2017.
 The film titled Pokot (Spoor) was premiered at the Berlin film festival and won Berlin’s prestigious Silver Bear.

 In 2014, a long-awaited, and written over the period of six years The Books of Jacob was published by Wydawnictwo Literackie.
 It is not merely a novel about the past.
 It can be read as a reflective and sometimes mystical text concerning history, its twists and turns that determine the fortunes of entire nations.
 Almost a thousand pages, several dozen threads and characters The books of Jacob is an epically impressive novel, multifaceted and open to a wide range of interpretations.
 The story is set in 1752, the region of Podolia (part of Lesser Poland Province of the Polish Crown and revolves around a Jew named Jacob Leibowitz Frank.
 The mysterious newcomer from remote Smyrna begins to preach ideas that quickly introduce discord into the Jewish community.
 Considered a heretic by some and a saviour by others, he is soon surrounded by a circle of devoted disciples, and the unrest he finduced may change the course of history.